lisds/logistic_regression_exercise/README.md

     - Then the script should fit your model (`Class ~ Hemoglobin`) using `minimize` (by importing your cost function `cost_function_utils.py`).

-    - You should then fit the same model using statsmodels.
+    - You should then fit the same model using `statsmodels`.

     - You should write some tests to check that `minimize` and `statsmodels` are producing similar parameter estimates (HINT: you may want to investigate